mixelpixel/Lambda-University/BrownBag/readme.md

     - _Logic_ is just the artifice, or, set of tools, which we use to reason.
   4. Given this purview, the **domains** of philosophy are:
     - Epistemology, or the study of knowledge and statements of knowledge, and
     - Ontology, the study of reality, or what exists - and I'll put it out there that what exists is the (at most one) world which we live in.
-An example of something which doesn't exist is ideas or abstraction.
+An example of something which doesn't exist is ideas or abstractions.
 Like a Euclidian circle (all points upon a two dimensional plane which are equidistant from a point), abstract ideas are only to be found in language - they do not exist.

 #### So what is the philosophy of computer science?
   1. In short: respect for obtaining knowledge with and of computer science.